gonuit/dart_http_api/README.md

 Now you can take advantage of response caching.

 ### Cache mixin.
-Cache mixin adds `cacheAndNetwork` and `cacheIfAvailable` methods to your base api together with the cache manager which is accessible via `cache` property.
+Cache mixin adds `cacheAndNetwork` and `cacheIfAvailable` methods to your api instance, together with the cache manager which is accessible via `cache` property.

 By default, each request that contains `key` argument for which response was successful; will automatically update the cache.
 To decide what should be saved into the cache, override `shouldUpdateCache` method.